Find out who has a Requirement to Correct, when a correction must be made, and what the penalties are for non-compliance.

 HMRC recognise that there are circumstances when a person takes advice in good faith but then has tax non-compliance that should be corrected because the advice was wrong.

-The RTC contains specific rules governing when you cannot claim to have a reasonable excuse because you relied on advice that turned out to be wrong.
+The RTC contains specific rules governing when you cannot claim to have a reasonable excuse because you relied on advice that turned out to be wrong or if HMRC challenge and establish a liability.

 In some circumstances, if you relied upon advice to complete tax returns and similar you may have a reasonable excuse so you will not be liable to a FTC penalty for not correcting the position on or before 30 September 2018.